22 Super Fun Games to Play on Easter

-Here's one of the best Easter games to have everyone laughing by the end.
-Before your party, write a few funny commands on slips of paper, i.e. "Hop like a bunny 10 times," "Name five things you might find in an Easter basket," or "Take all of the remaining eggs out of your basket one by one and then put them back."
+Here's an Easter game that will have everyone laughing by the end.
+Before your party, write a few funny commands on slips of paper, i.e., "Hop like a bunny 10 times," "Name five things you might find in an Easter basket," or "Take all of the remaining eggs out of your basket one by one and then put them back."
 Put each slip of paper inside a plastic egg, and divide the eggs evenly into two baskets.

 To play, split your group into two teams and have them line up across the room (or yard) from the baskets.
-On the count of three, the first person on each team runs up to the basket, selects an egg, and performs the action on that egg.
+On the count of three, the first person on each team runs up to the basket, selects an egg, and performs the action inside that egg.
 Once they've completed the action, they run back and tap the next team member.
 The first team to finish their basket wins.
-You'll want to have around six to 12 players, ages seven and up.
+You'll want to have anywhere from six to twelve players, ages seven and up.

 The Pile of Peeps Game

-This Easter game is just like Jenga, but with Peeps!
-To play, place a coaster in the middle of your table and put a Peep on it (make sure you buy the flat bunny Peeps, not the lumpy chick ones).
-Players take turns adding Peeps to the pile until the pile of Peeps falls over.
+This Easter game is just like Jenga, only with Peeps!
+To play, place a coaster in the middle of your table and put a Peep on it.
+(Make sure you buy the flat bunny Peeps, not the lumpy chick ones).
+Players take turns adding Peeps to the pile until the pile falls over.
 And, of course, the person who causes that to happen is out.

 The Spoon and Egg Race

-Jellybeans are the MVP of Easter candies, and they are perfect for playing all sorts of Easter games with.
-For this game, each player gets one empty bowl, one bowl filled with jellybeans, and one spoon.
-The challenge: Put the spoon in your mouth and use it to move all of the jellybeans from the jellybean bowl to the empty bowl.
+Jelly beans are the MVP of Easter candies, and they are perfect for playing all sorts of Easter games.
+For this game, each player gets one empty bowl, one bowl filled with jelly beans, and one spoon.
+The challenge: Put the spoon in your mouth and use it to move all of the jelly beans from the jelly bean bowl to the empty bowl.
 The first person to do that wins.
 (Of course, in the end, everyone gets to eat them.)
-This game can be played with kids ages four and up, in any size group (while jellybeans last).
+This game can be played with kids ages four and up, in any size group (while jelly beans last).

 This is a fun Easter twist on bocce ball that you can easily create at home.
-To prep, hard boil between 12 and 24 eggs—you'll need four for each player, plus one extra (you can also use a set of wooden eggs from the craft store).
+To prep, hard boil some eggs—you'll need four for each player, plus one extra.
+(You can also use a set of wooden eggs from the craft store).
 Keep one of the eggs white, and dye the others in colored sets of four.
 Roll (or toss) the white egg onto the lawn, and take turns rolling the colored eggs to see who can get the closest to the white egg without touching it.

 The Easter Egg Puzzle Hunt

 This is an exciting twist on the classic Easter egg hunt.
-Buy an easy (this is key!)
+To play, buy an easy (this is key!)
 Easter-themed puzzle and some plastic eggs.
 Place one piece of the puzzle in each egg and hide them around the house or yard.
 Everyone searches for the eggs and puts the puzzle together as they find each piece.
-This game is great for kids seven and up.
+This game is great for kids ages seven and up.

 The Carrot in the Basket Game